Bogle Stroll

 The Bogle Stroll is a sponsored 55-mile walk conducted annually in Manchester, United Kingdom.
-Participants in the walk raise money for charity.
+Participants in the walk raise money for charity of their choice.

 History

-Starting in 1961 when UMIST lecturers walking from Lancaster back to Manchester spotted an imp, the Bogle has run every year since and is now one of the longest running sponsored events in the North West, and will celebrate its 55th year in 2016.
-In the 1970s the stroll was described as "the largest sponsored charity walk in England".
+Starting in 1961, when UMIST lecturers walking from Lancaster back to Manchester spotted an imp, the Bogle has run every year since and is now one of the longest running sponsored events in the North West, and will celebrate its 55th year in 2016.
+In the 1970s, the stroll was described as "the largest sponsored charity walk in England".

 A bogle is a phantom or imp.
 In the early years of the Bogle Stroll the imp was given the name Fred Bogle.
 An image of Fred hitting his head with a hammer was used as the mascot of the Bogle Stroll and used on bibs used by participants and certificates given out to finishers of the stroll.
 Green ties with red bogles were awarded to all finishers.

-___

 Events

 The Bogle is known as a sponsored walk, but also offers participants the option of cycling the event.
 Currently comprising four main events, the Bogle features many distances that range in difficulty.

+The Bogle Stroll

 The Bogle Stroll is the most popular event of the four available where participants walk approximately 55 miles around Greater Manchester through the night.
 Walkers tackle what is known as the North and South Loops, forming a figure of eight around Manchester.
 Every year, the Bogle Stroll sees close to 50% of those who enter finish, leaving the rest to drop out at various points.
 To ensure the safety of walkers the Bogle Stroll must be completed in under 24 hours.

+The Bogle Ramble

 The Bogle Ramble is a shorter alternative to the Bogle Stroll, covering approximately 26 miles around the north of Manchester.
-Participants don’t walk through the night during this event and instead walk the North Bogle Loop, before finishing back at the start point.
+Participants don't walk through the night during this event and instead walk the North Bogle Loop, before finishing back at the start point.
 The Bogle Ramble is sometimes misinterpreted as a marathon, yet the Bogle Ramble covers difficult terrain with open roads and is therefore not recommended to be run.

+The Bogle Wander

 The Bogle Wander is the shortest of the four events where participants walk approximately 12 miles of the North Bogle Loop.
 As the Bogle Wander is the shortest route, it is also the least popular but is still not an easy challenge.

+The Bogle Roll

 The Bogle Roll is an alternative event, in which participants cycle the route rather than walk.
 Cyclists cover approximately 78 miles by covering the North Bogle Loop three times whilst tackling various hills and difficult stretches of road.
 With roads open and other walkers around the route, participants must tackle more than just the distance and gives the option for cyclists to cycle shorter distances if desired.